People Want Us To React To Their "Am I The Jerk?" Stories

 “Everyone sucks here.

 Look, 10-year-olds are naturally little idiots.
 I was.
 All three of my kids were.
 Fortunately, we’ve all outgrown it, and hopefully, hopefully, your kids will too.
+Especially if you take this opportunity to address that your daughter’s tantrum, while understandable, is not acceptable.

 Your parents should not have bought one grandchild a gift for doing well without buying a gift for the other who also did well.
 Especially not right in front of her.
 That’s bound to cause some seriously hurt feelings, not to mention leaving your daughter feeling like no matter how good she does, it will never be enough.

-But you – you need to ease up on how ‘brilliant’ your kid is.
 She’s 10.
 Teach her that while being gifted academically is all well and fine, it’s far more important to be hardworking and kind.
 And that being really smart actually doesn’t make her inherently better or more deserving than anyone else.
 Some things will come more easily to her, that’s all.

 Don’t ever let your daughter, or yourself, think that the most important thing is how well she does on tests in school, because that will turn your kid into a stressed out, anxious, competitive mess.”
 MuchTooBusy